-My name is Garrett Fuller and I’m currently a student studying Computer Information Systems (CIS) with an emphasis in Networking.
+My name is Garrett Fuller and I’m currently a student studying digital journalism.
 This site is used to share my ideas about pretty much anything, except that I try my hardest to keep my site a “politics free zone.”

-By looking around on my blog, it can be readily assumed (and my career choice) that I’m a computer “geek” with a knack for Computer History.
+By looking around on my blog, it can be readily assumed that I’m a computer “geek” with a knack for Computer History.
 (This is also a space to put all that useless knowledge to use!)

 Computers & Computing History